Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Algorithm Analysis

 \section{Algorithm Analysis}

-In this section we analyze Algorithm 1 to show that the convergence properties of existing Q-learning methods are maintained if the data $\{ x_k, u_k \}$ is obtained from a persistently exciting input $u_k$ as defined in Definition \ref{defpe}.
-In particular, we show that 1) $\Theta^{i+1}$ can be uniquely determined at every iteration, 2) $K^{i+1}$ generates a stabilizing control policy at every iteration, and 3) Algorithm 1 converges in the limit to the solution of the LQR problem.
+In this section, we analyze Algorithm 1 to show that the known properties of existing Q-learning methods are maintained if the data $\{ x_k, u_k \}_{k=0}^N$ is obtained from a PE input $u_k$ as in Definition \ref{defpe}.
+In particular, we show that 1) $\Theta^{i+1}$ can be uniquely determined at every iteration, 2) $K^{i+1}$ generates a stabilizing control policy at every iteration, and 3) Algorithm~1 converges in the limit to the solution of the LQR problem.

-First, we show that the data obtained from a PE input generates a consistent set of equations (\ref{qthi}), and that $\Theta^{i+1}$ can be uniquely determined at every iteration.
-Notice that each equation (\ref{qthi}) can be written in the form